 Foundation Fighting Blindness was founded in 1974 as the Retinitis Pigmentosa Foundation of Canada.
-Renamed to the Foundation Fighting Blindness, it has a mission to lead the fight against blindness by advancing retinal disease research, education, and public awareness.
+Renamed to the Foundation Fighting Blindness in 1995, it has a mission to lead the fight against blindness by advancing retinal disease research, education, and public awareness.
 The Foundation reports that over 1 million Canadians are living with blinding retinal eye diseases.

-In F2016, the Foundation allocated $960k to 23 research projects, down from $1.6m to 28 research projects in F2015.
-Of research supported in F2015, 42 resulted in new discoveries, 23 designed new research tools, and 2 included clinical research trials.
+In F2016, the Foundation allocated $980k to 23 research projects, down from $1.6m to 28 research projects in F2015.
+The projects supported in F2015 resulted in 42 new discoveries, 23 new research tools, and 2 clinical research trials.
 The Foundation partners with the Canadian Institutes of Health Research as well as international collaborators in its effort to prevent blindness and restore sight.

-Foundation Fighting Blindness also works to raise awareness of blinding eye diseases and the work it does and delivers information to Canadians living with retinal degenerations, and their families.
-Its annual education conference, Vision Quest, was held in Vancouver, London, Toronto, Montreal, and Halifax in F2015.
-It had over 1,000 cumulative attendees, 56 speakers, and 47 exhibitors.
-The conference brought together 67 healthcare experts, 339 caregivers, and 554 patients and resulted in 237 new donors for the Foundation.
+As part of its Vision Quest program, Foundation Fighting Blindness works to raise awareness of blinding eye diseases and the work the Foundation does.
+In F2015, it held conferences across Vancouver, London, Toronto, Montreal, and Halifax.
+Together, the conferences had over 1,000 cumulative attendees, 56 speakers, and 47 exhibitors.
+The conferences brought together 67 healthcare experts, 339 caregivers, 554 patients, and resulted in 237 new donors for the Foundation.

 The Foundation also advocates for vision health, participating in forums on Parliament Hill to ensure that Canada meets the highest possible standards in vision care and research.
 Since 2009, the Foundation has been meeting with Canadian senators and members of provincial and federal parliaments to advance the legislation against genetic discrimination.
 On March 8, 2017, the federal parliament voted in support of Bill S-201, ensuring that Canadians can get genetic testing without losing or being denied insurance coverage.
 The protections in this bill will be included in the Canadian Human Rights Act and Canadian Labour Code.